Alpine-DAV/ascent/src/docs/sphinx/Overview.rst

 -----------------
   Ascent can be configured with one or more of the following runtimes.
   When multiple runtimes are built with Ascent, available runtimes can be selected at runtime.
-  A runtime has three main functions: consume simulation data, perfrom analysis (optional), and output data.
+  A runtime has three main functions: consume simulation data, perform analysis (optional), and output data.
   Data describing the simulation mesh is sent to the runtime within a Conduit Node which is formatted according to `Conduit Blueprint <http://llnl-conduit.readthedocs.io/en/latest/blueprint.html>`_.
-  Once the data is in a compatible format, the runtime can optionally perfrom some analysis operations, and then output the results.
+  Once the data is in a compatible format, the runtime can optionally perform some analysis operations, and then output the results.
   Currently, the Ascent runtime uses the